xalitoarriaza/help/docs/git.md

 ## Get ready for Git

 To use Git you need to install it locally on your development machine.
-And you also need should be familiar with it (commit, push, pull, …).
+And you also should be familiar with it (commit, push, pull, …).
 It's not very intuitive at start, but very handy when you know it a bit better.
 There are many good tutorials out there in the interwebs to get started.

 ## Using Git as version control